skilld-labs/kaizen/README.md

 ## What is this?

-- This is a developer theme for Drupal 8+
+- This is a developer theme for Drupal 8, 9 and 10
-- It includes everything necessary to start theming : modern tools, 2 starterkits theme

 ## Requirements